kriszyp/xstyle/README.md

 property definitions or element references.

-The second capability that extending rules provides (that is not a part of property mixins), is that you can refer to any tag or class selector as the base definition, and that tag or class will be used when the definition is referenced in element generation (see next section).
+The second capability that extending rules provides (that is not a part of property mixins), is that you can refer to any tag or class selector as the base definition, and that tag or class (or a `tag.class` combination) will be used when the definition is referenced in element generation (see next section).
 For example, we can create our own big-header definition that inherits from an h1: